AustralianSDAF/s1_preproc/README.md

 The benefit of the format is that it is much faster to load for programs that properly understand it (QGIS, ArcGIS Pro, Rasterio, etc.), while still being backwards compatible with older software.
 My experience is that loading a standard 1-2GB Sentinel-1 raster into QGIS will take quite some time, whereas a COG will load almost immediatly, and will zoom, pan, and perform local histogram stretches MUCH faster.

 ## General Notes
-The docker iamge is currently re-launched every time a file is needed to be processed.
+The docker image is currently re-launched every time a file is needed to be processed.
 Experimenting with keeping it open to process everything did not yield a significant time saving, despite the small amount of overhead of launching snappy over and over again.
 The largest reasons for this are:
 - The overhead for launching snappy is relatively small compared with the processing time
-- The processing time is has a significant proportion spent downloading supporting products from ESA (eg SRTM dems), even with a half gigabit connection.
+- The processing time has a significant proportion spent processing supporting products from ESA (eg SRTM dems)
-- These supporting data products do not seem to be re-used by snap within the same session.
+- These supporting data products do not seem to be re-used by snap within the same session, and need to be re-processed each time.

 For these reasons, the processing is currently done per file, by:
 1. Downloading a file